CMPUT301W15T14/ExpenseExpress/README.md

 Ill try to push the UI by thursday; Its all using relative because I was just taking images of them so im going to switch it all to linear then push them.
 Zach

+--

+Hey Zach, just to be clear, EzArrayListAdapter works for both linear and relative, so don't do extra work unless you feel it's best.

+Cheers,
+John